Richard Todd (American football): College career

-He would end his college career as a very efficient QB, throwing 16 TD against just 7 INT in 189 PA while running for 1,254 yards and 16 TD.
+He would end his college career with 16 TD and 7 INT in 189 PA while running for 1,254 yards and 16 TD.

 Professional career

-The New York Jets drafted Todd in the first round of the 1976 Draft.
-Todd would be the last Alabama quarterback taken in the first round until Tua Tagovailoa, who was selected by the Miami Dolphins as the fifth overall pick of the 2020 NFL Draft.
-The intention was for Todd to replace another Alabama legend, Joe Namath, who had led the Jets to their last playoff win in super Bowl III in 1969.
+The New York Jets selected Todd in the first round of the 1976 NFL draft.
+Todd would be the last Alabama quarterback taken in the first round until Tua Tagovailoa, who was selected by the Miami Dolphins as the fifth overall pick of the 2020 NFL draft.
+The intention was for Todd to replace another Alabama legend, Joe Namath, who had led the Jets to their last playoff win in Super Bowl III in 1969.
 Todd stated that playing on the same team with Namath was "a dream come true."
 After the 1976 season, Namath was released and Todd, who was 23 years old, was named the starter.

 In his first five seasons, he threw more interceptions than touchdowns and was booed by fans and criticized by the press.
 He is also known for an incident in which he shoved reporter Steve Serby into a locker after Serby supported backup quarterback Matt Robinson as starter, instead of him.
-In a 1980 game against the San Francisco 49ers, in which the Jets had fallen far behind early, Todd, throwing under a prevent zone defense, set a then-NFL record with 42 completions (the record would stand until Drew Bledsoe completed 45 passes in a single game during the 1994 season); the 49ers however won the game, 37-27.
-Todd threw 30 interceptions in 1980, and the Jets finished 4-12.
-Late in the 1980 season, Todd's Jets hosted the winless New Orleans Saints; Todd completed only 10 of 27 passes and was intercepted twice, as the Saints grabbed a 21-20 win for their only win of the 1980 season.
+In a 1980 game against the San Francisco 49ers, in which the Jets had fallen far behind early, Todd, throwing under a prevent zone defense, set a then-NFL record with 42 completions (the record would stand until Drew Bledsoe completed 45 passes in a single game during the 1994 season); the 49ers however won the game, 37–27.
+Todd threw 30 interceptions in 1980, and the Jets finished 4–12.
+Late in the 1980 season, Todd's Jets hosted the winless New Orleans Saints; Todd completed only 10 of 27 passes and was intercepted twice, as the Saints grabbed a 21–20 win for their only win of the 1980 season.
 Also that year, Todd set an NFL record for throwing an interception in 15 games in one season.